tpike3/tpike3.github.io/interests.md

         <div class="summary-content">
         <div class="summary-caption">Societal Phase Transitions</div>
         <div class="summary-text">
-            Complex systems demonstrate indicators when they are about to transition from one state to another.
-These indicators are seen in humans transition from a depressive to non-depressive state, ecologies transitioning from one state to another such as a forest to a savannah.<br><br>
+            Complex systems demonstrate signatures when they are about to transition from one dynamic state to another dynamic state.
+These signatures are seen in the human brains transition from a depressive to non-depressive state and ecologies transitioning from one state to another, such as a forest to a savannah.<br><br>
-            What are the signatures of human society as its  stability (its homeorhesis) starts to weaken as it transitions from one state to another, such as an autocracy to a democracy?
+            What are the signatures of human society as its stability (its homeorhesis) starts to weaken and it transitions from one dynamic state to another, such as an autocracy to a democracy, and how we rigorously assess which new dynamic state it will transition too?
         </div>
     </div>
 </div>